mkcjeb/mkcjbantugon.github.io/_posts/2019-03-07-regression-analysis.md

 Assumptions:
 - all average times are in seconds
-- revenue = price x quantity and total meals ordered represent quantity
+- revenue = price x quantity, where quantity is total meals ordered
 - when customers attend master classes, they are looking to increase their cooking skills

 ***